Personal profile

 Biography

-Rebecca Lower joined the UEA in 2021 as a Clinical Lecturer in Clinical Psychology.
-Rebecca currently works on the Master of Science Clinical Associate in Psychology Degree Apprenticeship and is a module organiser on this programme.
+Rebecca Lower joined the UEA in 2021 as a Lecturer in Clinical Psychology.
+Rebecca currently works on the Doctorate in Clinical Psychology Programme.
 Prior to working at the UEA Rebecca worked as a Clinical Psychologist in the NHS for 13 years, in areas of adult mental health, youth mental health, and early intervention in psychosis.

 Areas of Expertise